 Fact #2: Cocaine Floods the Brain with Dopamine

 The pleasure that comes from cocaine is due to the neurochemical reactions it produces in the brain.
 Cocaine blocks the reabsorption of dopamine – which is responsible for feelings of pleasure and euphoria.
 This results in a buildup of dopamine that then floods the brain giving the cocaine user a tremendous high.

 This feeling has been compared to the same feelings as someone might experience during the first stages of love.
 It can be a very powerful feeling, which is why cocaine addiction is so prevalent in different parts of the country, especially in south and central Florida.

-3. Anyone Can Become Addicted
+Fact #3: Anyone Can Become Addicted to Cocaine

 Just like any other drug, cocaine doesn’t discriminate.
 One out of four Americans between the ages of 26 and 34 reportedly use cocaine at some point in their lives, and these people come from all walks of life.
 You can be wealthy, middle-class or living below the poverty level and become addicted to it in one of its different forms.
 Many people underestimate its effects and a first-time user can easily become addicted.

 Fact #4: There Are Serious Health Risks to Using Cocaine